A. Registration Procedure

 - Riders not selected as an Alternate will be refunded their race entry fee.
 Facility fees will not be refunded if the Alternate attended the event.
 Refunds will be processed after the event and mailed by September 15th.
 No refunds will be issued at the event.

-- Please keep the center aisle open and clear.
-No bicycles, golf carts or pit bikes permitted in the staging lanes.
+No bicycles, golf carts or pit bikes permitted in the staging lanes

 - Staging spots will be numbered 1 through 42, so that you can go directly to your spot when it’s time for your class to stage.
 Please be prepared to stage 2 motos before your race.

 - First moto gate picks will be determined by drawing chips.
 Only riders may draw chips.
 Chips cannot be traded or switched between riders.
 Riders must have their bikes with them in order to draw a chip.
 Second and third moto gate picks will be based on previous moto finish, not the overall standings.

 - Riders who fail to report to Staging for the first moto will be replaced by an Alternate for the remainder of the program.
 If a rider is injured in practice or is unable to race for any reason prior to the first moto, please notify MX Sports of your withdrawal so that an Alternate can be placed.
 A withdrawn rider will be refunded their rider entry fee if we are able to replace the rider with an Alternate.
 This only applies prior to the first moto.
 Alternates cannot be placed after the first moto.

 - Once a class is called to the Start Gate, bikes will not be permitted to return to the paddock.
 If the bike is removed from the Staging Area after this point, the rider will not be permitted to start the race.